kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 This work was separated into its own KEP + Feature [#3756](https://github.com/kubernetes/enhancements/issues/3756).

-Here in this KEP we will need only to add SELinux context to reconstructed volumes.
+Here in this KEP we will need only to add SELinux label to reconstructed volumes.

 ### Implementation phases